 - brain MRI/PET scan

+Participants will be asked to attend study visits at the Perelman Center for Advanced Medicine several times per year for 5 to 8 years.
 Participants will receive the study drug six times in the first year and four times in each year after.

 Visits can include cognitive testing, blood work, physical and neurological exams, MRI scans and PET scans.

 Participants will be reimbursed for time and travel.

 Before enrolling, the participant and study partner must read, understand, and sign an informed consent form, which fully explains the study.